danCrespo/shell-scripts/README.md

     Some templates that can be customized and used in your scripts.

 - __kubernetes:__
     Tasks related to installing and deploying `Kubernetes` clusters, such as:
     - Automated installation of dependencies and binaries.
     - Creation of certificates (CA and TLS/authentication, these __will be self-signed__).
     - kubectl cheat sheets.
-    - Adding workers to your control plane
+    - Adding workers to your control plane.

+- __proccessing-files:__
+    File processing, search for words, change file mode bits, etc.

+- __progress-indicator:__
+    Simple scripts that print decorators to the console, indicating that some action is being performed or showing the progress of the action.

+- __pseudorandom-number:__
+    Generates a pseudorandom number

+- __time-scripts:__
+    Scripts to perform time related operations.

+---

+If you find any errors or suggestions, I would appreciate it if you would report it to me, or rather I encourage you to do so.

+I hope you find something useful here